-Obsessive compulsive disorder (OCD) is a mental health disorder that affects people of all ages and walks of life, and occurs when a person gets caught in a cycle of obsessions and compulsions.
+Obsessive compulsive disorder (OCD) is a mental health disorder that affects people of all ages and walks of life, and occurs when a person gets caught in a cycle of obsessions and compulsions .
 Obsessions are unwanted, intrusive thoughts, images, or urges that trigger intensely distressing feelings.
-Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease his or her distress.
+Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease distress.

 Most people have obsessive thoughts and/or compulsive behaviors at some point in their lives, but that does not mean that we all have “some OCD.”
-In order for a diagnosis of obsessive compulsive disorder to be made, this cycle of obsessions and compulsions becomes so extreme that it consumes a lot of time and gets in the way of important activities that the person values.
+In order for a diagnosis of OCD to be made, this cycle of obsessions and compulsions must be so extreme that it consumes a lot of time (more than an hour every day), causes intense distress, or gets in the way of important activities that the person values.

-Obsessions are thoughts, images or impulses that occur over and over again and feel outside of the person’s control.
+Obsessions are thoughts, images, or impulses that occur over and over again and feel outside of the person’s control.
 Individuals with OCD do not want to have these thoughts and find them disturbing.
-In most cases, people with OCD realize that these thoughts don’t make any sense.
-Obsessions are typically accompanied by intense and uncomfortable feelings such as fear, disgust, doubt, or a feeling that things have to be done in a way that is “just right.”
+In most cases, people with OCD realize that these thoughts are illogical.
+Obsessions are typically accompanied by intense and uncomfortable feelings such as fear, disgust, uncertainty and doubt, or a feeling that things have to be done in a way that is “just right.”
 In the context of OCD, obsessions are time consuming and get in the way of important activities the person values.
 This last part is extremely important to keep in mind as it, in part, determines whether someone has OCD — a psychological disorder — rather than an obsessive personality trait.

-Unfortunately, “obsessing” or “being obsessed” are commonly used terms in every day language.
-These more casual uses of the word means that someone is preoccupied with a topic or an idea or even a person.
-“Obsessed” in this everyday sense doesn’t involve problems in day-to-day living and even has a pleasurable component to it.
-You can be “obsessed” with a new song you hear on the radio, but you can still meet your friend for dinner, get ready for bed in a timely way, get to work on time in the morning, etc., despite this obsession.
-In fact, individuals with OCD have a hard time hearing this usage of “obsession” as it feels as though it diminishes their struggle with OCD symptoms.
+“Obsessing” or “being obsessed” are commonly used terms in everyday language.
+These more casual uses of the word mean that someone is preoccupied with a topic, an idea, or even a person.
+To be “obsessed” in this everyday sense doesn’t mean that a person has problems in their day-to-day living — there may even be a pleasurable component to their experience of being “obsessed.”
+For example, you can be “obsessed” with a new song you hear on the radio, but you can still meet your friend for dinner, get ready for bed in a timely way, get to work on time in the morning, etc., despite this obsession.

-Even if the content of the “obsession” is more serious, for example, everyone might have had a thought from time to time about getting sick, or worrying about a loved one’s safety, or wondering if a mistake they made might be catastrophic in some way, that doesn’t mean these obsessions are necessarily symptoms of OCD.
-While these thoughts look the same as what you would see in OCD, someone without OCD may have these thoughts, be momentarily concerned, and then move on.
-In fact, research has shown that most people have unwanted “intrusive thoughts” from time to time, but in the context of OCD, these intrusive thoughts come frequently and trigger extreme anxiety that gets in the way of day-to-day functioning.
+The content of an everyday “obsession” can be more serious: for example, everyone might have had a thought from time to time about getting sick, or worrying about a loved one’s safety, or wondering if a mistake they made might be catastrophic in some way.
+While these thoughts look similar to what you would see in OCD, someone without OCD may have these thoughts, be momentarily concerned, and then move on.
+In fact, research has shown that most people have unwanted intrusive thoughts from time to time, but in the context of OCD, these intrusive thoughts come frequently and trigger extreme anxiety that gets in the way of day-to-day functioning.

 Religious/Moral Obsessions (Scrupulosity)

-Compulsions are the second part of obsessive compulsive disorder.
-These are repetitive behaviors or thoughts that a person uses with the intention of neutralizing, counteracting, or making their obsessions go away.
-People with OCD realize this is only a temporary solution but without a better way to cope they rely on the compulsion as a temporary escape.
+Compulsions are repetitive behaviors or thoughts that a person uses with the intention of neutralizing, counteracting, or making their obsessions go away.
+People with OCD realize this is only a temporary solution, but without a better way to cope, they rely on compulsions nonetheless.
 Compulsions can also include avoiding situations that trigger obsessions.
 Compulsions are time consuming and get in the way of important activities the person values.